digiscot/digiscot-website/pages/challenge-fund.md

 ## Call 1 (Winter 2014)

-Over 70 applications were made to Call 1.
-The [Digital Participation Leadership Group](/about/) has made 25 direct offers of funding for digital participation projects.
-We are also following up with a number of projects to seek alternative support from organisations that have signed [Scotland's Digital Participation Charter](/charter/).
+Over 70 applications were made to Call 1, and the [Digital Participation Leadership Group](/about/) made 25 direct offers of funding.
+You can find out more about what's been funded on our [project pages](/projects/).
+We are also following up with a number of applicants to seek alternative support for their projects from organisations that have signed [Scotland's Digital Participation Charter](/charter/).